Retse/Project-M2/README.md

   - closes the session
   - redirect to homepage

-- GET /profile/index if user is looged in
-  - render porfile

 - GET / if user is logged in
   - bring users data from database